On the accuracy and precision of correlation functions and field-level inference in cosmology: Model

 \section{Model}

-We consider discrete two-dimensional log-normal (LN) random fields \citep{Coles1991} of size $N_\mathrm{pix} \times N_\mathrm{pix}$.
+We consider discrete two-dimensional log-normal random fields \citep{Coles1991} of size $N_\mathrm{pix}$.
 Such fields can be seen as variables of a Bayesian hierarchical model (BHM) represented in figure~\ref{fig:lognormal_bhm_graph}.
-Specifically, the starting point is a Gaussian random field (GRF) $f_\mathrm{G}$ \citep[see][]{Peacock1985,Bardeen1986} of size $N_\mathrm{pix} \times N_\mathrm{pix}$, with zero mean and a covariance matrix $\xi_\mathrm{G}$.
-We further assume that the 2PCF $\xi_\mathrm{G}(r)$ is parametrised by a single variable $\beta$, such that
+Specifically, the starting point is a Gaussian random field (GRF) $\bog$ \citep[see][]{Peacock1985,Bardeen1986} of size $N_\mathrm{pix}$, with zero mean and a covariance matrix $\XiG$.
+We further assume that the 2PCF $\xi_\mathrm{G}(r)$, giving the coefficients of $\XiG$, is parametrised by a single variable $\beta$, such that

 where $r$ is the separation between two grid points, in units of pixels.
-The GRF $f_\mathrm{G}$ is made log-normal via the following transform:
+The GRF $\bog$ is made log-normal via the following transform:

 which involves one free parameter $\alpha$.
-The final field $f_\mathrm{LN}$ is assumed to be a noisy realisation, the expectation value being given by equation \eqref{eq:LN}.
+The final field $\bof$ is assumed to be a noisy realisation, the expectation value being given by equation \eqref{eq:LN}.
 For simplicity, we assume a Gaussian noise model, uniform in real space, with standard deviation $\sigma$.
 Therefore,

-We note that in equation \eqref{eq:LN}, the term $-\frac{1}{2}\alpha^2$ in the exponential ensures that the mean of $\mathrm{LN}(f_\mathrm{G},\alpha)$ is zero,\footnote{Normally this term is multiplied by the variance of the Gaussian field, which is unity by construction.} and the prefactor $\frac{1}{\alpha}$ ensures that the signal to noise ratio in $f_\mathrm{LN}$ is independent of $\alpha$, in the limit $\alpha \rightarrow 0$.
+We note that in equation \eqref{eq:LN}, the term $-\frac{1}{2}\alpha^2$ in the exponential ensures that the mean of $\mathrm{LN}(\bog,\alpha)$ is zero,\footnote{Normally this term is multiplied by the variance of the Gaussian field, which is unity by construction.} and the prefactor $\frac{1}{\alpha}$ ensures that the signal to noise ratio in $\bof$ is independent of $\alpha$, in the limit $\alpha \rightarrow 0$.

 Remarkably, in the absence of noise, LN fields have analytic correlation functions at all orders \citep{Coles1991}.
 In particular, their 2PCF is given by